-2) Press $\triangleleft$ to switch the setting.
+2) Press \triangleleft to switch the setting.

 INITIAL SETTING 2/3

-PROJECTION METHOD FRONT/FLOOR
+PROJECTION METHOD ▲ FRONT/FLOOR ▶

-When PROJECTION METHOD is changed, confirm that

-COOLING CONDITION is set correctly.
+When PROJECTION METHOD COOLING CONDITION is set c -

 COOLING CONDITION AUTO

-It may shorten the life of the lam p and projector if used
+It may shorten the life of the la in incorrect setting. mp and projector if used

-in incorrect setting.

 HIGH ALTITUDE MODE OFF

-Switch to HIGH ALTITUDE MODE E "ON" if over 1400m
+Switch to HIGH ALTITUDE MO (4593Ft).
+MENU SELECT

-(4593Ft).

-▲ MENU SELECT ▲▶ CHANGE

-ENTER SET